Artemisia princeps: Japan

-In Japan the herb is used to flavor glutinous rice dumplings called kusa mochi (草餅) or yomogi mochi (蓬餅), or rice flour dumplings called kusa dango (草団子).
+In Japan the herb is used to flavour glutinous rice dumplings called kusa mochi (草餅) or yomogi mochi (蓬餅), or rice flour dumplings called kusa dango (草団子).
 The young leaves can be lightly boiled before being pounded and added to impart a pleasant colour, aroma and flavour.
 Because of this use, the species is also called mochigusa (餅草, though it is also called mogusa in reference to its use in moxibustion).
 The plant is also actively grown in the state of Hawaii, and used for making the herbal mochi by residents of Japanese descent.

 The leaves are occasionally blanched and added to soups or rice in Japanese cuisine.